jeffreyevans/spatialEco/README.md

 # Available functions in spatialEco 2-0-1 are:

+    annulus.matrix - Creates a 0,1 matrix based on defined annulus parameters, can be used as a window matrix in a raster focal function

 	bearing.distance - Calculate new point based on bearing/distance

     breeding.density - Calculates n-th percent breeding density areas base on a kernel density estimate of population counts.